 A holistic study of the typical and atypical development of a child from prenatal stage to school-age.
 Emphasis is on the ways fundamental needs of young children may be met in daily living.
 Directed observation and participation in a local preschool.
 Two hours lecture and two hours observation and participation.
 Same as FAM 201.

 A study of the physical, mental, emotional, and social development of an individual from conception to death.
 More emphasis will be given to development through early adulthood.
-It is recommended that General Psychology be taken prior to this course.
+Prerequisite: PSY 210 General Psychology.
+(Exceptions Family Sciences or Nursing majors taking this course to fulfill program requirements.)
 Same as FAM 310.

 A study of the psychology of the individual related to the development of social behavior.
 Emphasis is placed upon personality development and the interaction between the individual and the group.
 Prerequisites: PSY 210 General Psychology or SOC 241 General Sociology.

 A study of how the applications and findings of experimental psychology are related to the learning situation.
-Prerequisites: PSY 210 General Psychology and three additional hours of psychology courses.
+Prerequisites: PSY 210 General Psychology.

 A study of the development of organizations and the psychological implications.
 This course also examines the reaction of individuals in various situations.

 A study of the theory, techniques and characteristics of psychological assessment including various tests of human achievement, ability, aptitude, interests, and personality characteristics.
-It is highly recommended Data Analysis for the Behavioral Sciences be taken prior to this course.
-Prerequisites: Nine hours of upper-division psychology.
+This course contains a significant writing component.
+Prerequisite: PSY 311 Research Methods and PSY 316 Statistics for the Behavioral Sciences.

 A study of crime, causes, juvenile delinquency, court systems, correctional institutions, and parole and release systems.